-What arrangements have now been agreed?
+What arrangements have been agreed?

-Among other things, the agreement on future relations with the UK creates a broad economic partnership.
+Among other things, the Trade and Cooperation Agreement creates a broad economic partnership.
 In essence, this is based on a free trade agreement which contains neither tariffs nor quotas and thus averts any major trade barriers.
-However, such a partnership also needs fair parameters.
+However, such a partnership needs fair parameters.
 For that reason, the two sides have agreed on far-reaching provisions in order to guarantee fair competition.
 This concerns the sphere of state aid and standards of protection for consumers, labour, the environment and the climate.
-You can find the precise provisions which will now apply – provisionally – as of 1 January 2021 on the websites of the relevant federal ministries as well as the European Commission.
-A brief overview can also be found here.
+You can find the precise provisions which entered into force in full on 1 May 2021 on the websites of the relevant federal ministries as well as the European Commission.
+A brief overview can be found here.

 However, there could not be a genuine economic partnership if the future relationship did not go beyond trade issues.
-The European Union and the United Kingdom have therefore also agreed on the framework for future cooperation in many other spheres: Services, professional qualifications, public procurement, environmental and energy issues, air, sea and rail freight transport, as well as regulations on social security and research and development.
-Under the agreement, the UK will continue to participate in a whole series of EU programmes.
+The European Union and the United Kingdom have therefore also agreed on the framework for future cooperation in many other spheres: services, professional qualifications, public procurement, environmental and energy issues, air, sea and rail freight transport, as well as regulations on social security and research and development.
+Under the Agreement, the UK will continue to participate in a whole series of EU programmes.

 With the withdrawal of the United Kingdom from the European Union as of 1 February 2020, the Withdrawal Agreement previously negotiated between the EU and the UK entered into force.
 The Withdrawal Agreement regulates key issues such as citizens’ rights.
-This agreement is accompanied by a Political Declaration, in which an agreed framework for negotiating the future relationship was outlined.
+This agreement was accompanied by a Political Declaration, in which an agreed framework for negotiating the future relationship was outlined.
 In line with the Political Declaration, the 27 EU member states agreed on 25 February 2020 to the negotiating mandate for the European Commission, which conducted the negotiations on the future relationship with the UK on behalf of the member states.
-From March to December 2020, the EU and the UK conducted ongoing negotiations notwithstanding the difficulties caused by the COVID‑19 pandemic.
+From March to December 2020, the EU and the UK conducted ongoing negotiations notwithstanding the difficulties caused by the COVID19 pandemic.
 The European Commission closely consulted with the 27 member states, as well as with the European Parliament, on a regular basis throughout.
 Towards the end, the two sides intensified the negotiations even further and an agreement was reached on 24 December 2020.